amd/InfinityHub-CI/fortran/README.md

 - ICE when variables with the CONTIGUOUS attribute are used in kernels.
 - OpenMP atomic on complex operations currently not supported (work in progress)
 - `REAL kind=2,3,10,16` types are not yet supported (work in progress)
-- When compiling for offload, add `-lFortranRuntimeHostDevice` if you see unresolved symbols such as:
+- When compiling for offload, add `-lFortranRuntimeHostDevice` (up to  drop 5.3.0) or `-lflang_rt.hostdevice` (starting from drop 6.0.0) if you see unresolved symbols such as:
 ```bash
 error: undefined symbol: _FortranAAssign
 ```